nickloman/nickloman.github.com/_posts/2012-10-31-constructing-a-bacterial-pan-genome.md

 Just try it and see how it works?
 Exclude gapped characters from % covered by reads.

-Options for depth-counting (all_ecoli_shig_pangenome.fasta):
+Options for depth-counting:
-  GATK
+* GATK  DepthOfCoverage
-  samtools depth
+* samtools depth
-  BEDtools
+* BEDtools
-  VarScan2
+* VarScan2

-Try piping samtools depth into a script first.
+Try piping samtools depth into a Python script first.

 Script: depth.py